agastyapatri/kdataset/ReadMe.md

 Steps to be taken:

-1. Importing the text data: DONE
+1. Importing the text data: This step also needs to remove puncutation from the text.
-2. Vectorizing word characters into integers: ONGOING
+2. Vectorizing word characters into integers: In
 3. Batch and prefetch data
 4. Building a RNN Model
 5. Training the RNN Model